 Disney’s Not So Spooky Spectacular fireworks

-New for Mickey’s Not So Scary Halloween Party 2019, this brand new fireworks show called Disney’s Not So Spooky Spectacular replaces the old HalloWishes performance.
-The Halloween Party fireworks were always Disney World has ever done, and I’m sure the brand new show will be just as amazing as ever.
+New for Mickey’s Not So Scary Halloween Party 2019, this fireworks show called Disney’s Not So Spooky Spectacular replaced the old HalloWishes performance.
+The Halloween Party fireworks were always my favorite Disney World has ever done, and the new show is just as amazing as ever.

 Hocus Pocus Villain Spelltacular

 I grew up watching Hocus Pocus and firmly believe it’s the best Halloween movie of all time.
 Seeing the stage show was high on our list of things to do at the Halloween Party, so we made sure to watch the first performance.
 The casting was incredible and the Sanderson sisters looked and sounded just like they did in the movie.
 I don’t want to get into spoilers, but a lot of your favorite Disney villains make an appearance on stage so it’s a great chance to see some rare characters.
 Just hope that you don’t end up standing behind someone wearing giant Maleficent horns.

 Special ride experiences at MNSSHP